dsccommunity/xDSCResourceDesigner/README.md

 **xDSCResourceDesigner** module exposes the following functions:

 *   **New-xDscResourceProperty**: For creating a property for the resource
 *   **New-xDscResource**: for creating the actual resource containing the schema and module skeleton
 *   **Update-xDscResource**: for updating an existing resource with new properties
 *   **Test-xDscResource**: for testing whether an existing resource conforms to the rules required by DSC
 *   **Test-xDscSchema**: for testing whether an existing schema (schema.mof) conforms to the rules required by DSC
 *   **Import-xDscSchema**: for getting the properties in a schema returned as a hashtable

 ## Versions

+### Unreleased

+-  Fix problems with calling Add-Type twice.

 ### 1.4.0.0
 * Added support and tests for -FriendlyName on Update-xDscResource